Semantic Search: Do Keywords Still Matter?

 On one side of the fence, says Aronsky, are the people who think that keywords represent the wrong frame of reference because your attention should be placed squarely on the relevance and quality of your overall content.
 This perspective completely embraces the concept of Hummingbird and understands that you should be thinking about filling needs or satisfying intent (agreeing with Larson on this point) rather than thinking in terms of individual words.

 On the other side are those who believe that keyword research has changed dramatically: now you should focus on intent rather than exact verbiage.
-Keywords are still vitally important, but you should be thinking of the user instead of the search engine (which agrees entirely with Larson’s argument).
+Keywords are still vitally important, but you should consider the user instead of the search engine (which agrees with Larson’s argument).

 Finally, Matthew Brown of Moz weighs in on the topic.
 Like Aronsky, he can see the issue from both sides, referencing arguments by AJ Kohn and Aaron Bradley.
 To paraphrase his sources’ perspectives: